 Risk Assessment Team

-The RATeam will assist management in determining if certain behaviors indicate that someone is "at risk" for:
+The RATeam assists management in determining if certain behaviors indicate that someone is “at risk” for:

 - Violating policies that address violence in the workplace